Naresh1318/GANs_N_Roses/README.md

 Uses a Deep Convolutional Generative Adversial Network to generate images of roses using tensorflow.

+The main of this repo is to provide users with a foundation to experiment on GANs with worrying about saving models, generated images and the Tensorboard results.
+All the functions are well documented and instructions to get started on the theory and the explaination is provided [here]().

 ## Installing the dependencies
  Install virtualenv and creating a new virtual environment: